Feynman-Kac formula and asymptotic behavior of the minimal energy for the relativistic Nelson model in two spatial dimensions: Discussion of the complex action

 \end{rem}

 \begin{lem} Let $0\le\sigma<\UV<\infty$ and $x\in\RR^{2N}$.
 Then, $\PP$-a.s.,

 \end{lem}

-\begin{proof} We let $N_X$ denote the Poisson random measure associated with $X$; recall that $X$ has characteristics $(0,0,\nu_X)$ with $\nu_X$ given by \eqref{eq:nuX}.
-Furthermore, we pick an orthonormal basis $\{e_i:i\in\NN\}$ of the real Hilbert space $\mc{h}_{\RR}$ defined in \eqref{defmcRR} and put $P_n\coloneq\sum_{i=1}^n|e_i\rangle\langle e_i|$ for every $n\in\NN$.
-We introduce the projections $P_n$ as we wish to employ the It\^{o} formula for finite dimensional L\'{e}vy type stochastic integrals presented, e.g., in \cite[Theorem~4.4.7]{Applebaum.2009}.
+\begin{proof} We pick an orthonormal basis $\{e_i:i\in\NN\}$ of the real Hilbert space $\mc{h}_{\RR}$ defined in \eqref{defmcRR} and put $P_n\coloneq\sum_{i=1}^n|e_i\rangle\langle e_i|$ for every $n\in\NN$.
+We introduce the projections $P_n$ as we wish to employ the It\^{o} formula \cref{ItoAfX}.
 (Alternatively, we could also use an It\^{o} formula for infinite dimensional processes \cite[Theorem~27.2]{Metivier.1982} and re-write the $\Id X$-integrations and summations over jumps appearing there.)
-Recalling that $U_{\sigma,\UV,t}^{N,+}$ is $\mc h_\RR$-valued, cf. \cref{subsecerg}, and in view of \eqref{IBPUplus}, the processes $A_i\coloneq(\langle e_i|U_{\sigma,\UV,t}^{N,+}[x,X_\bullet]\rangle)_{t\ge0}$, $i\in\NN$, are real-valued pathwise defined integral processes whose adapted integrands can be chosen left-continuous.
-Since $\UV<\infty$, the function